 Her first taste of competition was at the 2012 Winter Games NZ on home ground at Cardrona Alpine Resort.
 She loved the experience and was eager to pursue the competitive pathway but knee injuries put a hold on these plans.
 While unable to compete, Britt was able to keep up with her coaching and used the time to complete a Bachelor of Communication.

 Britt made her comeback to competition in 2014 at The North Face Freeski Open of NZ and was stoked to finish on the podium in third place.
 The result encouraged her to begin competing overseas and Britt moved to Colorado where she spent two years training and competing in as many World Cups as possible.
 Meeting the nomination criteria for the 2018 Olympic Winter Games became the goal and during the 2016/17 Northern Hemisphere season Britt had the opportunity to try out the Olympic halfpipe at the PyeongChang test event.
+She met her goal and was a member of the NZ Olympic Team to Pyeongchang where she finished 21st.

 When not hard at work on snow Britt also works as a restaurant manager in Wanaka.
 Downtime is spent skiing with friends or riding her mountain bike.